rmwferguson/CV/CV.md

 * SItEMICRO course in Microbial Ecology.
 (Messina Italy, 2011)
 * Standing up for science media workshop, (Sense about Science, 2011)
 * Introduction to BioLinux (Essex, December 2013)
-* Analytical chemistry for researchers (Canﬁeld, November 2010)
+* Analytical chemistry for researchers (Canﬁeld University, November 2010)

+* Recruitment and Secelction (University of Essex, 2019)

 ## Conferences